Ione, Oregon: Geography

 Willow Creek flows through Ione, which is downstream of Heppner and Lexington and upstream of Arlington.
-According to the United States Census Bureau, the city has a total area of 0.76 sqmi, all of it land.
+According to the U.S. Census Bureau, Ione has an area of 0.76 sqmi, all land.

 Route 74 forms part of the Blue Mountain Scenic Byway, a 130 mi set of roads connecting I-84 along the Columbia River with the North Fork John Day River in the Blue Mountains.
 Part of the route follows the Willow Creek drainage through Ione.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen climate classification system, Ione has a warm-summer Mediterranean climate, Csb on climate maps.